A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alcohols, ethers, and epoxides are three important classes of organic compounds that contain the hydroxyl (-OH) functional group.
+Alcohols, ethers, and epoxides are three important classes of organic compounds.
+While ethers and epoxides do not contain the hydroxyl (-OH) group, alcohols do.
 These compounds are widely used in various industries, including pharmaceuticals, cosmetics, and food production.

 Basic Concepts